EitanHemed/robusta/README.md

 ## Usage

 ### Importing the library and loading data
-Let's import rosbusta.
-This could take up to 10 seconds as many R libraries are imported under the hood.
-If you begin with an empty R environment the first you import robusta should take 1-2 minutes, as some R dependencies will be installed.
+This could take 10-15 seconds as many R libraries are imported under the hood.
+If this is the first time you are importing robusta, then the first import could take a while (more on Linux, see Installation for more details).

 ```python